Redemption is one of the most beautiful themes in the Bible.

 Surprisingly, Jehoiada and Jehosheba may have been in a similar situation.
 As high priest, some scholars believe Jehoiada would have been restricted to marrying only daughters of the tribe of Levi (Lev 21:14); but his wife Jehosheba was a direct descendant of King David of the tribe of Judah.
 There are differing interpretations of the priestly marriage restrictions and Jehoiada’s status , but it is possible that their marriage was as forbidden as that of Jehoram and Athaliah .

 Either way, where Athaliah and Jehoram continued in disobedience and brought great disaster, Jehosheba and Jehoiada worked together for the good of God’s people.
 Her position as a member of the royal family allowed her to save Joash from death; his position as priest provided a sanctuary to protect Joash and a platform from which to restore the kingdom.

-I love this story of redemption because it underlines so clearly that our character and actions are what counts to God – not our gender.
+This story underscores the fact that our character and actions are what counts to God; not our gender.

 CAST OF CHARACTERS